Karaite Judaism

-At one time, Karaites made up a significant proportion of the Jewish population.
-In the 21st century, some 30,000–50,000 are thought to reside in Israel, with smaller communities in Turkey, Europe and the United States.
-Another estimate holds that, of the 50,000 worldwide, more than 40,000 descend from those who made aliyah from Egypt and Iraq to Israel.
+At one time, Karaites made up about 10 percent of the Jewish population.
+However as of 2013, an estimated 30,000 to 50,000 Karaites resided in Israel, with smaller communities in Turkey, Europe and the United States.
+A 2007 report estimated that, of 30,000 worldwide, more than 20,000 descend from those who made aliyah from Egypt and Iraq to Israel.
 The largest Karaite community today resides in the Israeli city of Ashdod.

 History

 Origins

-Arguments among Jewish sects regarding the validity of the Oral Law date back to Hellenistic period, the 2nd and 1st centuries BCE.
-Accordingly, some scholars trace the origin of Karaism to those who rejected the Talmudic tradition as an innovation.
+Some scholars trace the origin of Karaism to those who rejected the Talmudic tradition as an innovation.
 Judah Halevi, an 11th-century Jewish philosopher and rabbi, wrote a defense for Rabbinic Judaism entitled Kuzari, placing the origins of Karaism in the first and second centuries BCE, during the reign of Alexander Jannaeus ("King Jannai"), king of Judaea from 103 to 76 BCE: